peterahrens/PigeonArtifactPLDI2022/README.txt

     julia --project=. analysis.jl *.json

-7. [Optional] We have included our results in the `reference_results` directory, should you wish to compare directly.
-To compare against them, try
+7. [Optional] We have included the data that generated the results from our paper in the `reference_results` directory, should you wish to compare directly.
+If you wanted to compare against them, try

     cd reference_results
     julia --project=.. ../analysis.jl *.json